 Clearance must be allowed for servicing of the water heater.
 The water heater must be accessible without the use of a ladder or scaffold.
 Make sure the temperature pressure relief valve lever is accessible and the front cover, thermostats and heating units can be removed for service.
 You must be able to read the information on the rating plate.
-If possible leave headroom of one water heater height so the anode can be inspected or replaced.
 Remember you may have to take the entire water heater out later for servicing.